cchantep/mal/README.md

 ## Description

-Mal is a Clojure inspired Lisp interpreter.

-Mal is implemented in 27 different languages:
+Mal is a Clojure inspired Lisp interpreter, implemented in 27 different languages:

 * Bash shell
 * C